[ ESP32 Web Flasher ]

 The demos below flash straight from your browser.
 Flash one, then open any

 serial monitor at 115200 baud to watch the output.
-Each auto-detects your
+Each one auto-detects your

 The classic first flash: pulses the onboard LED (GPIO2) once a second.
 Proves the board, the USB cable, and the flash path all work end to end.
 (GPIO2 is the onboard LED on a classic ESP32 DevKit; on some S3/C3 boards it's elsewhere, so the flash still succeeds but the light may not blink.)